ALPHAINVESTO

 Risk of Ruin

 The probability that a trader loses enough capital to be unable to continue trading.
-Calculated from win rate, risk-reward ratio, and position sizing.
+Calculated from hit rate, risk-reward ratio, and position sizing.
 Keeping this probability near zero is foundational.

 Backtesting